 Indian curries and meat

 As with all meals, curries with meat and in particular beef and lamb, are going to have a higher carbon footprint.
-So, the best things to order are the veggie curries.
-Research by Mike Berners-Lee book ‘How Bad are Bananas?’ shows how carbon footprint changes as you add different ingredients to an Indian dish:
+Research suggests the best things to order from the menu are the veggie curries.
+Below is a breakdown of the carbon emissions from different types of curries:

 Side dishes and food waste

 If you are wondering whether a naan or rice is better for the environment, according to the assumptions made by Berners-Lee, a typical naan has 0.12kg CO2e and 90g rice has 0.3kg CO2e.
 This suggests ordering naan is better, but both figures are so low that it does not make much difference to the whole meal.
-Also do not order too much food which you end up throwing away.
-The more you order the greater the emissions, especially if some of it becomes food waste.
+Another factor that makes a big difference to the carbon footprint of an Indian takeaway is the amount of food waste generated from the meal.
+So be careful not to order too much food and you will save money and carbon emissions.

 Leave a Reply